pietervdvn/ALGT/src/Assets/Manual/Manual/3ReferenceManual.md

 ### Higher order functions and currying?

-Are not possible for now (v $$version).
+Are not possible for now (v $$$version).
 Perhaps in a future version or when someone really needs it and begs for it.

 ### Builtin functions

  name | Descr					| Arguments
 ------+-----------------------------------------+------------------------
-$$builtinFunctions
+$$$builtinFunctions

  Relations and Rules